Chapter Forty Eight - Back to Smudge

-The Museum had three sub-basements jammed with artifacts.
+The Museum had three sub-basements jammed with artefacts.
 Without exaggeration, what was in the sub-basements could have stocked five museums of the same dimensions.
-But they kept hording.
+But they kept hoarding.

 They kept outbidding, buying, gathering, accumulating stuff they had no space for.
 They bought a building a mile away to store stuff.

 If it wasn't for Darla Ballbuster, maybe I'd not of met the wonderful world of smuggling.
 But with her squawking...and this was in the halcyon days of our marriage..
 I had to supplement my income.